carbon-language/carbon-lang/docs/design/README.md

 Expressions compute values in Carbon, and these values are always strongly typed much like in C++.
 However, an important difference from C++ is that types are themselves modeled as values; specifically, compile-time constant values.
-However, in simple cases this doesn't make much difference.
+This means that the grammar for writing a type is the expression](#expressions) grammar.
+Expressions written where a type is expected must be able to be evaluated at compile-time and must evaluate to a type value.

 ### Structural and nominal types

 Some types are _structural_, which means they are equal if they have the same components.
-This is in contrast to _nominal_ types that have a name that identifies a specific declaration.
-Two nominal types are equal if their names resolve to the same declaration.
+This is in contrast to _nominal_ types that have a name that identifies a specific definition.
+Two nominal types are equal if their names resolve to the same definition.
 If a nominal type is [generic](#generics), and so has parameters, then the parameters must also be equal for the types to be equal.